 top of page

 In 1927, William Phillips started with a small mushroom growing business in Kennett Square, PA.
 Before this time, mushrooms were a winter crop, in part due to temperature.
-William was one of the first to use ice for temperature control — making it possible for mushrooms to grow year-round — providing a significant breakthrough for the mushroom industry.
+In 1930, William tinkered with water and ice for temperature control.
+Ice was not the solution, but by 1938, William would become the first grower to successfully utilize compressors to cool mushroom houses — making it possible for mushrooms to grow year-round — providing a significant breakthrough for the industry.
 Williams’s passion for growing top-quality mushrooms and his dedication to customers is what encouraged his drive for innovation.
 It inspired many in the area including his sons, Donald and Marshall.

 bottom of page